apache/nuttx/configs/sam4e-ek/README.txt

   ------------------

-  The Mass Storage Class (MSC) class driver can be selected for use with UDPHS.
+  The Mass Storage Class (MSC) class driver can be selected for use with UDP.
 Note: The following assumes that the internal AT24 Serial FLASH is configured to support a FAT file system through an FTL layer as described about under "AT25 Serial FLASH".